kpnowak/pdf_coordinates/README.md

 output_15_gram_jpg.txt - Contains a review of the pdf file made by the algorithm from Text-vs-jpg---OpenAI-comparison repository - It is one of many created reviews.

+**output_highlighted_1.pdf - final pdf that contains all of the comments and highlights with no additional instructions**

+**output_highlighted_2.pdf - final pdf that contains all of the comments and highlights with instruction to find a different coordinates for each comment**

-**output_highlighted.pdf - final pdf that contains all of the comments and highlights**
+**output_highlighted_3.pdf - final pdf that contains all of the comments and highlights with instruction to create 3 separate columns where coordinates are found**

 result.txt - coordinates with source sentences created by coordinates.py

 separate_output.txt - Special file prepared for comments.py by coordinates.py to place all of the comments and highlights

-Uses OpenAI API gpt-4o
+All of the needed things to run the algorithm are already inside each file.
+Simply, just add a key for OpenAI API to run the algorithm with the use of GPT-4o.